Enterprise cloud computing refers to cloud environments designed to store and manage IT resources for large organisations.

 SaaS is typically used by enterprises in business applications that include customer relationship management applications, collaboration applications, human resource management applications, and project management applications.

-These applications are relevant in the day to day running of businesses in various departments without having to have an internal infrastructure to execute the software.
+These applications are relevant in the day-to-day running of businesses in various departments without having an internal infrastructure to execute the software.

 Platform as a Service is the cloud based environments where one can build, test, and deploy applications.